abbru/dotfiles/README.md

    stow .
    ```

-2. Run the installation script (if available) or manually copy/symlink the files.
+2. Run the installation and copy files with stow.

 3. Install required packages for each component.